Why do some women like to date inmates?

 - she's such a sad sack she doesn't recognize herself in any of the above insisting that her love affair is just another, normal relationship and will defend herself vigorously in the comments.
 Good for her.

-The above list is by no means exhaustive but it's all I could think of.
+The above list is not set in stone, obviously, as stupidity is a bottomless well, but the list represents all I could think of.
 If you have anything to add to this, feel free to do so in the comments.
+BTW, you do realize this is for your amusement only, don't you?
+So let's just keep on keeping it real, is all I'm saying.

 Can dating an inmate ever work?